 Remote work is one of the most transformative economic trends the world has seen in generations.
 For employers and workers alike - not to mention our global society and our natural world - the rewards are too compelling to ignore.

 We’ve done our best to provide thorough and insightful responses to the questions we hear the most when it comes to running and scaling a business through remote work.
 But there are plenty more questions to be asked, and we are always more than happy to answer them.

-At Microverse, we’re happy to be a resource for remote teams.
+We’re also happy to be a resource for remote teams.
 If you are looking to hire talented remote developers, we’d love to help.
-Follow this link to see why hiring a Microverse graduate might be the best fit for your business.
+Learn why hiring a Microverse alum might be the best fit for your company.